75th Anniversary Commemoration

 The Friends of the National World War II Memorial's WWII 75th Anniversary Commemoration is generously sponsored by AT&T.

-Generous support has also been provided by the Albert and Ethel Herzstein Charitable Foundation.
+Generous support has also been provided by the Albert and Ethel Herzstein Charitable Foundation and Worthington Industries.